TheCamilovisk/ChurnPredictionApp/README.md

 ### Connect to the EC2 instance

-Now, your must stablish a connection between your local machine to the EC2 instance to complete app configuration.
+Now, your must stablish a connection between your local machine to the EC2 instance to complete the app configuration.

-Executing the command example, replacing **KEY_PAIR_LOCATION** and **INSTANCE_IPV4_DNS** with your key pair and the instance IPv4 DNS, respetively, respectively.
+Execute this command, replacing **KEY_PAIR_LOCATION** and **INSTANCE_IPV4_DNS** with your key pair and the instance IPv4 DNS, respectively.

 <pre><code>ssh -i <b>KEY_PAIR_LOCATION</b> ec2-user@<b>INSTANCE_IPV4_DNS</b></code></pre>